Vyral/base-template/_posts/2019-06-24-things-to-consider-when-buying-and-selling-with-the-same-agent.md

 {% include youtube.html %}

-If you’re tempted to hire one agent to help you sell your current home and buy your new one, listen up.
-There are a few things you should take into consideration first.
+<p style="texct-align: center;"><em>If you’re tempted to hire one agent to help you sell your current home and buy your new one, listen up.
+There are a few things you should take into consideration first.</em></p>

 When thinking about using the same agent to help you sell your current home and buy a new one, there are some very important questions to consider. **Although it seems like the easier option, you need to know about a few things beforehand.**